terales/blackbird-docs/src/content/docs/sdk/datasources.md

 ---
 title: Data sources
-description: Learn how to define dynamic data sources for your action and event inputs.
+description: Learn how to define static dynamic data sources for your action and event inputs.
 sidebar:
   label: Data sources
   order: 6
 ---

 So far we have learned how to define your connections, actions and events.
 The combination of these can create a full-fletched usable app.
 However, your users will most likely still have to 'hard-code' a lot of values like language codes, entity IDs, enumerated statusses, etc. That's why we created _Data sources_.
-Data sources allow you to specify for certain input paremeters (on both actions and events) where Blackbird can fetch a list of values for that can be inputted by the user instead.
+Data sources allow you to specify for certain input paremeters (on both actions and events) what data Blackbird can display in a dropdown.
 This saves the user time copying and pasting!
+There are two types of data sources: _static data sources_ and _dynamic data sources_.
+Static data sources allow you to define a finite list of values that never change.
+An example of this could be different statusses a project can be in.
+Dynamic data sources allow you to fetch dynamic content based on the connection of the user.
+An example of this would be a list of existing projects.
+We're first going to discuss how dynamic data sources work and then we'll look at static data sources.

-## Anatomy
+## Dynamic data sources

-Let's take a look at the anatomy of a data source:
+Let's take a look at the anatomy of a dynamic data source:

 ```cs
 /// <summary>